 It has been considered a therapeutic agent towards metabolic syndrome and type-II diabetes due to having antioxidant effects, inhibitory activity toward brush-border digestive enzymes, competes with glucose for entry into intestinal cells, and increases glucose uptake into the liver.

-In individuals with type-II diabetes, consuming 5 and 10 grams of allulose alongside a 75-gram oral glucose tolerance test (OGTT) significantly reduced the peak and overall glucose response in a linear dose-response manner.
+Individuals with type-II diabetes, who consume 5 and 10 grams of allulose alongside a 75-gram oral glucose tolerance test (OGTT) significantly reduced the peak and overall glucose response in a linear dose-response manner.
 Insulin was also reduced with the 10-gram dose.
 When this study was repeated in healthy adults, a small reduction in glucose but not insulin was observed.

 Allulose (5 grams) marginally enhances fat oxidation in healthy adults when consumed before a standardized meal, and a 12-week intervention in normal-weight and overweight Korean adults reported that taking two 4-gram or 7-gram doses of allulose per day significantly reduced body weight and body fat mass, mostly from the subcutaneous depots (rather than visceral).